 Dallas, Texas EEOC lawyers allege Blue Cross/Blue Shield of Texas violated the ADA by refusing the provide a reasonable accommodation to a hearing-impaired applicant during the application process.
-The EEOC alleges a deaf applicant applied online for a job with BCBS of Texas and in return received instructions for an online assessment that includes an audio portion.
+The EEOC alleges a deaf applicant applied online for a job.
+She received instructions for an online assessment including an audio portion.
 She could not complete the assessment due to the audio portion.
 There were no captions or visual accommodations.
-The applicant contacted BCBS of Texas to request an accommodation.
-The company failed to accommodate and ultimately BCBS of Texas did not hire her.
+The applicant requested an accommodation.
+The company failed to accommodate.
+Ultimately BCBS of Texas did not hire her.
 The ADA requires employers to provide reasonable accommodations to employees and applicants.

 Dallas, Texas EEOC sues CBS stations group for age discrimination

 Dallas EEOC lawyers sued the local CBS stations group for age discrimination when it refused to hire a full time traffic reporter because of her age.
-According to the EEOC lawsuit, a well-qualified applicant applied for the position of full time traffic reporter.
+According to the EEOC lawsuit, a well-qualified applicant applied for the position.
 She was over the age of forty.
-CBS instead hired two younger employees who were not qualified for the position based upon the application requirements.
-The EEOC attorneys handling the lawsuit allege the station group desired a younger applicant and relied upon age-based stereotypes to decline employment to the applicant.
+CBS instead hired two younger employees not qualified for the position based upon the application requirements.
+The EEOC attorneys allege the station group desired a younger applicant and relied upon age-based stereotypes to decline the applicant.

 EEOC sues Walmart for disability discrimination

-EEOC attorneys sued retail giant Walmart for disability discrimination when it failed to accommodate an employee’s disability.
+EEOC attorneys sued Walmart for disability discrimination.
+The EEOC alleged it failed to accommodate an employee’s disability.
 The EEOC alleges an employee with visual and auditory disabilities worked for the company for sixteen years before running into problems with a new manager.
-In the first month with the new manager the manager suspended the employee and forced him to submit medical paperwork to keep existing accommodations.
+In the first month the new manager suspended the employee.
+He also forced the worker to submit medical paperwork to retain accommodations.
 After submitting paperwork the store cut off communication.
-The company extended the suspension until new and unnecessary requests for accommodations were received; however, by cutting off communication the store made it difficult to provide.
+The company extended the suspension until new and unnecessary requests for accommodations were received; however, by cutting off communication the store made it difficult to comply.

 EEOC sues hospital for disability discrimination

-EEOC lawyers sued a hospital that failed to transfer an employee to a vacant position for which she was qualified.
-According to the EEOC lawsuit, the employee had an indefinite lifting restriction.
+EEOC lawyers sued a hospital that failed to transfer a qualified employee to a vacant position.
+According to the EEOC, the employee had an indefinite lifting restriction.
 The employer required her to take leave at reduced pay.
 It refused to transfer her to a vacant position.
-The EEOC alleges the employer discriminated against the employee and refused a reasonable accommodation.
+The EEOC alleges the employer discriminated and refused a reasonable accommodation.

 EEOC sues for pregnancy discrimination

-EEOC attorneys sued a manufacturer for pregnancy discrimination when it fired a pregnant employee instead of provide an accommodation.
-According to the EEOC, the employer required an employee to perform a work task that conflicted with pregnancy-related restrictions.
+EEOC attorneys sued a manufacturer for pregnancy discrimination when it fired a pregnant employee instead of providing an accommodation.
+According to the EEOC, the employer required an employee to perform a work task that conflicted with pregnancy restrictions.
 The employer fired her for not performing the task.
 This conduct is unlawful pregnancy discrimination.
-The EEOC alleges the employer may not treat pregnant employees less favorable in this manner.
+The EEOC alleges the employer may not treat pregnant employees less favorably.